AeroNexus/42/OrbitLogic/Readme.md

 # Orbit Logic 42 Configuration

-This folder contains extensions of the 42 simulator provided by Orbit Logic Inc.
+This folder contains extensions of the 42 simulator provided by Orbit Logic LLC

 ## Quick Start